Learn about actual and potential costs

 Buyers should include any benchmark dates relevant to the project that suppliers should take into account.

 Buyers should include the duration of the service contract.

 Evaluate major factors to mitigate risk

 How risky is the Air Quality Monitoring Services supply chain?

-In the three years to 2018, the supply chain associated with air quality monitoring services has been posing a low risk of causing service disruptions.
+In the three years to 2019, the supply chain associated with air quality monitoring services has posed a low risk of causing service disruptions.
 The key upstream suppliers in the supply chain include lab equipment wholesalers, chemical wholesalers and electrical equipment manufacturers.
-Suppliers of this service typically operate both...
+Suppliers of this service typically operate both on-site...
 Subscribe to learn more.